zmike/zmike.github.io/_posts/2021-05-19-template-me.md

       }
 ```
 Note that the hardware version parts are templated, as is the `HAS_TESS` conditional, enabling it to be skipped entirely if there's no tessellation shader active.

+With techniques like this, it's no surprise that RadeonSI is the driver to beat in performance and low overhead.
+The latest zink-wip snapshots include similar work, skipping considerable amounts of the draw dispatch when possible, and (hopefully) lowering the CPU overhead of the draw dispatch.